-In this decision, 556 U.S. 502 (2009), the U.S. Supreme Court narrowly determined 5-4 that the Federal Communications Commission (FCC) did not act arbitrarily and capriciously under the Administrative Procedure Act (APA) by changing its policy with regard to fleeting expletives.
-The Court declined to address the underlying First Amendment free-speech issues in its decision.
+In Federal Communications Commission v.
+Fox, 556 U.S. 502 (2009), the U.S. Supreme Court narrowly determined 5-4 that the FCC did not act arbitrarily and capriciously under the Administrative Procedure Act (APA) by changing its policy with regard to fleeting expletives.
+The Court declined to address the underlying First Amendment free speech issues in its decision.

 In FCC v.
 Pacifica Foundation (1978), the Court held that the FCC could fine a radio station for playing George Carlin’s “Filthy Words” monologue during daytime hours.
 The Court reasoned that the FCC had the power under 18 U.S.C. §1464 which prohibits the broadcasting of indecent and obscene expression.